maryrosecook/littlelisp/README.md

 # Little Lisp

-A mini Lisp compiler in JavaScript.
+A mini Lisp interpreter in JavaScript.
 Supports lists (obvs), function invocation, lambdas, lets, if statements, numbers, strings and the library functions `first`, `rest` and `print`.

 * By Mary Rose Cook
 * http://maryrosecook.com